Economy of Punjab, India: Agriculture

 Within a few years of its annexation, Punjab was regarded as British India's model agricultural province.
 From the 1860s onwards, agricultural prices and land values soared in the Punjab.
 This stemmed from increasing political security and improvements in infrastructure and communications.
 New cash crops such as wheat, tobacco, sugar cane and cotton were introduced to the region.
 By the 1920s, Punjab produced a tenth of India's total cotton crops and a third of its wheat crops.
 Per capita output of all the crops in the province increased by approximately 45 percent between 1891 and 1921, a growth contrasting to agricultural crises in Bengal, Bihar and Orissa during the period.

-In 1885, the Punjab administration of the British Raj began a plan to transform over six million acres of barren waste land in central and western Punjab into irrigable agricultural land.
+In 1885, the Punjab administration of the British Raj began a plan to transform over six million acres of barren land in central and western Punjab into irrigable agricultural land.
 The creation of canal colonies was designed to relieve demographic pressures in the central parts of the province, increase productivity and revenues, and create support for the British amongst peasant landholders.
 The colonisation resulted in an agricultural revolution in the province, rapid industrial growth, and the resettlement of over one million Punjabis in the new areas.
 A number of towns were created or saw significant development in the colonies, such as Lyallpur, Sargodha, and Montgomery.
 Colonisation led to the size of canal irrigated area in Punjab increasing from three to fourteen million acres in the period from 1885 to 1947.